-The invention provides an evaluation system for reliably evaluating large amounts of content.
-The evaluation system is managed by a primary authority that designates one or more contributing authorities by delegating to each a specific quantity of authority.
+The invention provides an evaluation system for evaluating large amounts of content.
+The evaluation system uses a primary authority that designates one or more contributing authorities by delegating a specific quantity of authority to each.

-Each contributing authority may in turn designate and delegate authority to one or more additional contributing authorities, subject to the restriction that the total quantity of authority delegated does not exceed the quantity of authority the contributing authority was itself delegated.
+Each contributing authority may, in turn, choose and delegate authority to one or more contributing authorities, subject to the restriction that the total quantity of authority delegated does not exceed the quantity of authority the contributing authority was itself delegated.

-Each contributing authority, and optionally the primary authority itself, may evaluate one or more portions of content by associating a rating with each evaluated portion of content.
-A composite rating for a particular portion of content may then be determined based upon the ratings associated with the portion of content.
-Preferably, the ratings are combined in a manner that affords a higher priority to the ratings provided by contributing authorities to which a greater quantity of authority was delegated.
+Each contributing authority, and the primary authority itself, may test one or more portions of content by associating a rating with each evaluated part of content.
+A composite rating for a particular part of the content comes from ratings associated with the part of the content.
+Preferably, the ratings combined in a manner that affords a higher priority to the ratings provided by contributing authorities to which a greater quantity of authority delegated.

 The ratings provided by authorities and their delegates may then be available to others through annotations left with the pages.
-The patent doesn’t detail how those might appear, but they might make those available in search results or possibly on something like Google’s sidewiki
+The patent doesn’t detail how pages appear, but they might make those available in search results or possibly on something like Google’s Sidewiki.

-The ratings may be presented to reflect a number of different senses about the pages or products being evaluated, such as credibility, trustworthiness, accuracy and impartiality.
+The ratings may reflect several different senses about the pages or products, such as credibility, trustworthiness, accuracy, and impartiality.

-Primary authorities might be public entities, such as the American Medical Association, or private entities, such as individuals with trusted web presences or peers of the people searching for evaluations.
+Primary authorities might be public entities.
+They could be the American Medical Association or private entities, such as individuals with trusted web presences or peers searching for evaluations.

-The identities of the people providing ratings would be known rather than anonymous.
+The identities of the people providing ratings would not be anonymous.

 Will we see a system like this emerge from Google sometime in the future?

-I was reminded a little of Aardvark, the social network search engine that Google purchased this past February, when I read this patent.
-Maybe elements of this rating system might be incorporated into the social network that Google is said to be launching sometime next year.
+This reminded me of Aardvark, the social network search engine that Google purchased this past February when I read this patent.